Best PocketGuard Alternatives in 2026

 Smart money tracker with beautiful design

-Copilot Money combines bank syncing with genuine AI insights — not just categorization, but spending pattern analysis and real-time notifications when something looks unusual.
+Copilot Money combines bank syncing with genuine AI insights, not just categorization, but spending pattern analysis and real-time notifications when something looks unusual.
 The design is exceptional and the sync is more reliable than PocketGuard's.
 The catch: iOS and Mac only, and $14.99/month.
-If you're in the Apple ecosystem and want smarter tracking, Copilot is a clear upgrade.
+If you're in the Apple ecosystem and want smarter tracking than PocketGuard provides, Copilot is a clear upgrade.

 Strengths